 By 1895, Richard Gertz, an independent German piano designer, was hired to revamp the piano department completely.
 Gertz included the Tension Resonator, a patented invention of Mason & Hamlin, in the design of the company’s first grand pianos.

 In 1996, Burgett Inc. bought the company and continued to manufacture pianos in Haverhill, Massachusetts, under the highest standards reached through decades of perfecting the initial design.

 Today, Mason & Hamlin pianos are regarded as some of the best pianos currently manufactured in the USA.

 The jewel of the crown for Mason & Hamlin is the CC-94 piano.
-Speaking of which, the crowned soundboard is a core element to its sound.
-It is made entirely from solid, hand-selected, white, European spruce and bears the company name loud and proud right at the heart of the instrument.
+Speaking of which, the crowned soundboard is a core element of its sound.
+It is made entirely from solid, hand-selected, white European spruce and bears the company name loud and proud right at the heart of the instrument.

 Finally, the action bar made by Wessel, Nickel & Gross features a composite material construction, making it lighter and more responsive while also ensuring perfect performance in any weather.

 This concert grand piano by Mason & Hamlin could proudly stand next to any other on the list and perform at any time.